cakephp/docs/en/appendices/3-3-migration-guide.rst

 - ``Router::parse()``, ``RouteCollection::parse()`` and ``Route::parse()`` had
   a ``$method`` argument added.
 It defaults to 'GET'.
 This new parameter reduces reliance on global state, and necessary for the PSR7 work integration to be done.
+- When building resource routes, you can now define a prefix.
+This is useful when defining nested resources as you can create specialized controllers for nested resources.

 ORM
 ===